A framework of distributionally robust possibilistic optimization: Handling uncertain constraints

 We can generalize~(\ref{uce}) by introducing a convex non-decreasing function $g:\Rset\rightarrow \Rset$, and considering the following constraint:

-For example, the function $g$ can be interpreted as a \emph{disutility} for the values of $\pmb{a}^T\pmb{x}$, where $\pmb{a}$ is a scenario in $\mathcal{U}$~\cite{GS89}.
+For example, the function~$g$ can be interpreted as a \emph{disutility} for the values of $\pmb{a}^T\pmb{x}$, where $\pmb{a}$ is a scenario in $\mathcal{U}$.
 In particular,~$g$ can be of the form $g(y)=y$, in which case we get~(\ref{uce}).
 Notice that $g(\tilde{\pmb{a}}^T\pmb{x})$ is a function of the random variable $\tilde{\pmb{a}}^T\pmb{x}$, so it is also a random variable.

-By using the expectation in~(\ref{uceu}) one assumes a risk neutrality of decision makers.
-In order to take an individual decision maker risk aversion into account, one can replace the expectation with the \emph{Conditional Value At Risk} (called also \emph{Expected Shortfall})~\cite{RU00,P00}.
+By using the expectation in~(\ref{uceu}), one assumes risk neutrality of decision-makers.
+In order to take an individual decision-maker's risk aversion into account, one can replace the expectation with the \emph{Conditional Value At Risk} (called also \emph{Expected Shortfall})~\cite{RU00}.
 If ${\rm X}$ is a real random variable, then the Conditional Value At Risk with respect to the probability distribution ${\rm P}\in \mathcal{P}$ is defined as follows:

 where $\epsilon\in [0,1)$ is a given risk level and $[x]_{+}=\max\{0,x\}$.
 Notice that ${\rm CVaR}_{\mathrm{P}}^{0}[{\rm X}]={\rm E}_{\mathrm{P}}[{\rm X}]$.
 On the other hand, if $\epsilon\rightarrow 1$, then ${\rm CVaR}_{\mathrm{P}}^{\epsilon}[{\rm X}]$ is equal to the maximal value that ${\rm X}$ can take.
 We will consider the following constraint: